 Good to know before you go

 Generally speaking, you will have a snow guarantee from November to March.
 This is also the time when you can spot the Northern Lights.
-But just bear in mind that December is the darkest month of the year and you will only have a few hours of daylight.
+If you're planning to go in December, just bear in mind that December is the darkest month of the year and you will only have a few hours of daylight.

 My tip: Go in February!
-The days are already a lot longer than in December and January, yet you can still enjoy plenty of snow and might even get to see the Northern Lights.
+The days are already a lot longer than in December, yet you can still enjoy plenty of snow and might even get to see the Northern Lights.

 - Several layers of warm clothes! (ski trousers, warm and long underwear, warm socks, gloves, mittens, windproof jacket, hats and winter boots).
 The worst for keeping you warm are tight clothes such as skinny trousers and shoes with too little space to move your toes.